rockwiththis/rockwiththis-website/README.md

 ### Environment Configuration
 We have not yet set up a development database, so we are querying a remote production database in both local dev and production environments.
-To keep the credentials safe, save them in a file called `config/production.js` using the format of `config/production.sample.js` and run (from the repo root)
+To keep the credentials safe, save them in a file called `db/config-prod.js` using the format of `db/config-prod.sample.js`

 ### Boot App
 ```